A MESSAGE FROM SEN. WARNER ON CORONAVIRUS

 The legislation also includes several reforms to the original programs, including expanding eligibility for injury disaster loans to farmers and agricultural businesses, as well as set-asides for microloans, minority-serving financial institutions, and other efforts to ensure funds flow to struggling small businesses and their workers.

 In addition to legislation, another important tool at a Senator’s disposal are official letters, sent to government agencies, private companies, fellow senators, and other entities.
-In the weeks since the coronavirus outbreak began, I have been closely tracking the actions of the Trump Administration and using these letters to urge federal, state, and local officials, as well as business leaders to respond appropriately to the threats posed by coronavirus.
+Since the COVID-19 outbreak began, I have been closely tracking the actions of the Trump Administration and using these letters to urge federal, state, and local officials, as well as business leaders to respond appropriately to the threats posed by coronavirus.

 You may be wondering: What good does a letter do?
 At a minimum, these letters allow Senators to outline our priorities on an issue, shape public debates, and drive press coverage of important issues that might not otherwise get attention.
 Often, they create political pressure that yields real, tangible results for the American people.
-Let me give you three examples:
+Let me give you three examples from letter I sent in the early months of this outbreak:

 - Lifting broadband restrictions: On March 12, I led 17 of my colleagues in sending a letter to the CEOs of eight major internet service providers (ISPs) calling on the companies to suspend broadband restrictions and fees that could limit Americans’ ability to work, study, and receive medical treatment from home while social distancing.
 Within days, AT&T, CenturyLink, Charter Communications, Comcast, Cox Communications, Sprint, T-Mobile, and Verizon, as well as a number of smaller ISPs had responded and announced that they would be waiving fees and data caps for their customers during the coronavirus outbreak.